What Is It?

-The Anomaly Detector script lets you set an alert for scenarios where an account's key metrics deviate from the expected performance levels, for a given day of the week and hour of the day.
+The Anomaly Detector script lets you set an alert for scenarios where an account's key metrics deviates from the expected performance levels, for a given day of the week and hour of the day.
 It lets you see the status of all your accounts in a single spreadsheet and serves as a mini dashboard.

 Basic Settings